 A doodler at heart, Dr. Seuss often remarked—with a twinkle in his eye—that he never really learned to draw.
 His school notebooks often included bizarre creatures that framed sporadic notes he had taken in class.

-Display a piece of incredible Dr. Seuss artwork in your personal collection with a limited edition print.
-All of our Dr. Seuss art is reproduced in small limited editions, each piece signed and individually numbered.
 These rare, limited edition prints are exceptionally valuable for their scarcity and quality.
-The size of Marcus Ashley Gallery’s inventory of Dr. Seuss original art is truly remarkable, and we are proud to be able to display it to the public and offer it for purchase.
-You’ll be able to view all sold-out and rare editions of Dr. Seuss art for sale online here, or call us 530-544-4278 for current prices and availability.
+The size of Marcus Ashley Gallery’s inventory of Dr. Seuss rare and sold out art is truly remarkable, and we are proud to be able to display it to the public and offer it for purchase.
+Please get in touch with uss to learn more about what Dr. Seuss sold out pieces we currently have available.

 In the early 1930s, Dr. Seuss ventured into three-dimensional artwork in a unique and bizarre way: mixed-media taxidermy sculptures.
 Using parts of deceased animals from the Forest Park Zoo in which his father was superintendent, Seuss created imaginative and peculiar creatures that exemplify his strange creativity.
 With names like the “Semi-Normal Green-Lidded Fawn,” “Tufted Gustard,” and the “Goo-Goo-Eyed Tasmanian Wolghast,” you can understand the depths of imagination involved in these wonderful sculptures.
 Witness the collection of Dr. Seuss original art that led the artist to be dubbed “The World’s Most Eminent Authority on Unheard-Of Animals.”